Young Bombs

-Young Bombs are a Canadian electronic music duo currently signed to Sony Music Canada.
-The duo is based in Vancouver, British Columbia and is composed of DJ/producers Tristan Norton and Martin Kottmeier.
+Young Bombs are a Canadian electronic music duo composed of DJ/producers Tristan Norton and Martin Kottmeier.
 Starting in 2014, the pair began working on remixes for acts like The Chainsmokers, Lady Gaga, Billie Eilish, Galantis, and numerous others.
 In 2019, they began releasing original music for the first time with the single, "Starry Eyes", which reached No. 31 on the Dance Club Songs chart.